inventit/inventit.github.io/_posts/2014-07-31-storm-docker.md

 categories: blog storm docker
 posted_by: dbaba
 ---

+### UPDATE
+*This article refers to the old revision of storm-docker project.
+So I modified the description regarding the project cloning.*

 With [storm-docker](https://github.com/wurstmeister/storm-docker) script, you can setup Apache Storm easily.
 I describe here how to install Apache Storm and how to deploy a topology on the running containers.